mjrousos/MultiThreadedEFCoreSample/README.md

 # Multi-Threaded Entity Framework Core Samples

-Entity Framework DB context's [are not thread safe](https://docs.microsoft.com/ef/core/querying/async).
+Entity Framework DB contexts [are not thread safe](https://docs.microsoft.com/ef/core/querying/async).
 If an ASP.NET Core app wishes to process requests in a multi-threaded way while using Entity Framework Core, it's important to carefully manage DbContexts so that a single context isn't used on multiple threads simultaneously.